 Use the Distortion slider to straighten lines in your image.
 Moving it to the left corrects for barrel distortion.
 Moving it to the right corrects for pincushion distortion.
-If you see white space around your image, check the Constrain Crop box to crop the empty space.
+If you see white space around your image, check the Constrain Crop box to crop out the empty spaces.

 Step 3: Defringe Edges

 Defringe lets you get rid of unnatural purple and green edges in your image.
-Use the Purple Hue and Green Hue sliders to select a fringe colour range.
+Use the Purple and Green Hue sliders to select a fringe color range.
 Move the Amount slider until the fringing disappears.
 You can also use the eyedropper tool.
-Clicking on a green or purple fringe applies a hue and sets the amount of colour correction.
+Clicking on a green or purple fringe applies a hue and sets the amount of color correction.

-The Defringe tab in Lightroom CC is like the defringe options under the Manual tab in Lightroom.
+The Defringe tab in Lightroom is like the Defringe options under the Manual tab in Lightroom.